Ray800413/Big_Data_Handling/README.md

 This project uses Bash and Python in the Jupyter Notebook interface to complete multiple tasks, including data acquisition, data cleaning, data analysis, and data visualization.
 ## How to run it locally
 1. Clone this repo to your local machine.
-2. Build the enviroment by folllowing the instructions in the **environmental.yml** file.
+2. Build the enviroment by following the instructions in the **environmental.yml** file.
 3. Open the **index.ipynb** and run the code.
 ## How to run it remotely
 Click the badge below.
 This badge will bring you to the virtual enviroment boosted through the BinderHub and you can run the code in the **index.ipynb**.